MYANMAR-BANGLADESH REFUGEE CRISIS

 World Vision has been working in Bangladesh and Myanmar since 1972 and 1991, respectively, helping the most vulnerable children and families through both relief and long-term development work.

-The Myanmar-Bangladesh Refugee Crisis Response has reached approximately 213,000 refugees (around 120,000 of those are children) and 25,000 people from the local host community.
+Our Myanmar-Bangladesh Refugee Crisis Response has reached approximately 371,611 refugees (approximately 223,000 of those are children), plus 25,000 people from the local host community.

 Together, we have already achieved so much – but there is much more to do.